-When stumbling upon that suspected needle of an expired domain and it is reasonably priced, don’t rush to be the highest bidder just because you find qualifying monthly global and local search volume for the expired domain.
+When stumbling upon that suspected needle of an expired domain that is reasonably priced, don’t rush to be the highest bidder just because you find qualifying monthly global and local search volume for the expired domain.

-When rushing in great excitement to buy your one-of-a-kind expired domain find and not performing extensive due diligence of any sort, you could be setting yourself up for a costly surprise.
+When rushing in great excitement to buy your one-of-a-kind expired domain finds and not performing extensive due diligence of any sort, you could be setting yourself up for a costly surprise.

-Not too long ago, I found myself bidding, winning and buying a gem of an expired domain for a niche that I knew well.
+Not too long ago, I found myself bidding, winning, and buying a gem of an expired domain for a niche I knew well.

-At the time, I knew this domain would rank very well considering it was three heavily used keywords with exact match search volume of over 1,000 searches per month.
+At the time, I knew this domain would rank very well, considering it was three heavily used keywords with an exact match search volume of over 1,000 monthly searches.

 As a matter of fact, when I saw the expired domain, I started prepping the website design and content.

-Wrong thing to do, but I had already made up in my mind the domain was worth it.
+Wrong thing to do, but I had already decided the domain was worth it.

 After all, the expired domain had been owned by the same owner for 5 years.